 While it can take more of a beating, leatherette can wear out as all materials do.
 But instead of gradually losing its color or thinning, leatherette seats show the cloth fibers underneath, creating an even more unpleasant look than worn leather.

 Leatherette is arguably more susceptible to temperature variation, becoming sticky and hot in warm weather and icy to the touch in the cold.
 And because it's considered a lower-grade option on many models, features such as heated or ventilated seats may not be available with leatherette.

 And while it might be free of animal byproducts, leatherette isn't an environmental choice because of the polyurethane and fossil fuel-based chemicals used during the manufacturing process.

 What's the Right Choice?

-Think about the whether you'll be hauling kids or pets regularly, the amount of time you plan on owning the vehicle, environmental and ethical factors of the two materials and the amount of time you're willing to put into taking care of your car's interior.
+Consider your priorities, the climate in your area, and your budget.
+Think about whether you'll be hauling kids or pets regularly, the amount of time you plan on owning the vehicle, environmental and ethical factors of the two materials, and the amount of time you're willing to put into taking care of your car's interior.